What's Coming to Netflix in July 2020 - What's on Netflix

 What’s Coming to Netflix on July 10th

-- Dating Around: Brazil (Season 1) N – Reality regional spinoff for Dating Around set in Brazil.
+- Dating Around: Brazil (Season 1) N – Reality regional spinoff for Dating Around set in Brazil aka O Crush Perfeito.

+- Down to Earth with Zac Efron (Season 1) N – Travel documentary from Zac Efron looking for new healthy ways of living.

+Down to Earth with Zac Efron premieres July 10 and follows the actor around the world as he searches for healthy, sustainable ways to live — FIRST LOOK: pic.twitter.com/KZ6jD8knGL

 - Hello Ninja (Season 3) N – More adventures with Wesley and Georgie in this animated kids series.